 During the 2011-2012 academic year, we discovered that these 2009 recommendations were not acted upon.
 During the spring 2012 semester, I discussed the recommendations with the Council of Deans and Mr. Frank Cooper.
 I have also given additional thought to the recommendations and am now responding to each of the three recommendations.
 I generally agree with recommendation 1 and offer a couple of possibilities to help us gain better understanding of the 4th hour across the campus.
 I agree that guiding principles recommended in 2 are necessary for three-hour classes however I think we should have college-wide guiding principles first to support school discussions on how such three-hour sections would be appropriate.
 With regard to recommendation 3, I think we should wait to change times on the grid but have a suggestion for how we might proceed with piloting the idea.
 In general, I recommend that “Dean’s Office” should be used instead of Assistant Dean or other specific personnel since the Dean is responsible for the actions.

 1. The data gathered indicates that the campus community may be unclear about what the fourth hour is.
 This seems to be confounded by the fact that the current scheduling system has no way to acknowledge that a course embeds a required contact fourth hour or similar experience or activity component unless the course uses the scheduling grid’s designated fourth hour time slots.
 The data also show that scheduled additional contact hours are used across schools but are given names unique to a discipline’s needs.
 CAP recommends that the campus be re-educated about the nature of the fourth hour concept of the curriculum.
 This should include ways in which this time can be used and how to schedule it when contact-fourth hours are used.
 (See Appendix B for the Record and Registration’s information sheet.)
 In addition, Records and Registration has suggested creating a flag within the PAWS system that will identify courses that have an off-grid contact fourth hour as part of the class.
 This flag can be maintained by each department during the scheduling of classes.
 CAP supports the recommendation of Records and Registration.
-In addition, CAP recommends that off-grid scheduling of fourth hours and that the flagging of a course in PAWS require the approval of the appropriate School Assistant Dean.
+In addition, CAP recommends that off-grid scheduling of fourth hours and that the flagging of a course in PAWS require the approval of the appropriate School Dean’s Office.

 I agree that use of the 4th hour is unclear across the campus.
 It was conceived to help meet learning goals, facilitate pedagogy and offer enhanced learning experiences.
 Perhaps the course syllabus structure could include use of the 4th hour, which would make clear that the 4th hour is being used, help students recognize its use and improve our ability to assess use and impact.
 Department discussion regarding the value of the 4th hour might encourage use and also help to build understanding of the 4th hour.
 Perhaps the Center for Excellence in Teaching and Learning could lead a campus-wide discussion on use of the 4th hour and a celebration could be held to showcase best practices from across the College.